iloveitaly/todoist-scheduler/readme.md

 I've been experimenting with my productivity systems.
 I'm a heavy user of [Todoist](http://mikebian.co/todoist) and I noticed that:

-1. If I have a smaller list of tasks to acomplish, I get through them faster.
+1. If I have a smaller list of tasks to accomplish, I get through them faster.
 2. Having a large list of tasks creates 'cognitive drag' and stresses me out
 3. It takes time to look through and review long list of tasks